bencw12/in-monitor-rando-benchmarking/README.md

 # In-Monitor (FG)KASLR Benchmarking Suite
-This repository contains the scripts/kernels/binaries necessary to evaluate the performance of in-monitor (FG)KASLR
+This repository contains the scripts/kernels/binaries necessary to evaluate the performance of our implementation of in-monitor (FG)KASLR in Firecracker v0.26.
+We leverage `perf` (Linux profiling with performance counters), and small patches to the Linux kernel to make IO writes to a unique port to signal the beginning/end of relevant function calls/events.
+The first timestamp is taken when Firecracker is executed, and the last is taken after the call to execute the guest's `init` process.
+The results from the experiments we ran on our machine are also included. `perf` records and timestamps the call to exec Firecracker and each of the subsequent IO writes from the guest kernel.
+## Machine Specs
+- CPU: Intel(R) Core(TM) i7-4790 @ 3.60GHz
+- Memory: 8GB DDR3 @ 1600MHz
+- Storage: Crucial MX500 250GB SSD, 560mb/s reads

 # Running Benchmarks
 `run_compression_bakeoff.sh <num-runs>` runs the experiment for [Figure 3](./graphs/compression-bakeoff.pdf) comparing overall boot time of bzImages using various compression schemes supported by Linux.
 The cache is warmed up before recording data for each kernel.
 Our results show that `lz4` is the fastest compression scheme.